The first time Claudia Hall saw the house, she fell in love.

 “Yes, well, Era and Phebe moved into this house shortly after marrying,” Colleen continued, oblivious to Claudia’s previous statement.
 “They lived here for quite some time.
 Here’s the kitchen.”

 It was a long room that took up the rear of the house.
 It was painted a sunny yellow.
 Drapes hung over the windows that faced out onto a modest garden, and the space beyond that had been reclaimed as a parking lot for the cafe.
 Claudia mused about what the garden would have looked like before the bulk of it was paved over with asphalt.
 What could they do with the empty lot?
 Surely ripping up the pavement would cost a fortune.

 Fiona ran up the back stairway to the restroom, leaving them to stand with Colleen and make awkward chitchat.

 “So, how long have you two… lovebirds been together?”
 Colleen asked.

 “Four years,” Jamie said.
 She slid an arm around Claudia’s waist.
-Colleen noticed the gesture and smiled, but the smile didn’t quiet reach her eyes.
+Colleen smiled, but the gesture didn’t reach her eyes.

 “Oh, that’s lovely.
 And you’re engaged?
 Can I see the ring?”